-- 12) When companies utilize , they take steps to eliminate the present effects of past discrimination.
+12) When companies utilize , they take steps to eliminate the present effects of pasdiscrimination.

 - A) affirmative action

 - B) executive orders

 - C) rehabilitation

-- D) equal pay rules
+- D) due process

-Explanation: A) Affirmative action refers to steps that are taken for the purpose of eliminating the present effects of past discrimination.
-The Equal Pay Act of 1963 requires employers to pay equal pay for equal work, and the Vocational Rehabilitation Act of 1973 requires employers with federal contracts of more than \$2,500 to take affirmative action in employing disabled persons.
+Explanation: A) Affirmative action refers to steps that are taken by companies for the purpose of eliminating the present effects of past discrimination.